Adroiti/docs-for-code-review-tools/CodeNarc/GrailsStatelessService.md

 This rule sets the default value of `applyToFilesMatching` to only match files under the 'grails-app/services' folder.
 You can override this with a different regular expression value if appropriate.

-This rule also sets the default value of `applyToClassNames` to only match class names ending in 'Service'.
+This rule also sets the default value of `applyToClassNames` to only match class names ending in `Service`.
 You can override this with a different class name pattern (String with wildcards) if appropriate.

 ## Notes